opendocsg/slw-judgments-backfill/2013_SGHC_90/report.md

 **_Rectification for common mistake_**

 42     Where a document does not truly reflect the intention of the parties, the court has an equitable discretion to rectify the document in line with the parties’ intention.
 In other words, rectification relates to documents and _not to the parties’ intention_.
-The principles of rectification are reasonably settled and were recently laid down by Lee Seiu Kin J in _Maxz Universal Development Group Pte Ltd v Shen Yixuan and Another Suit_ [2009] SGHC 164 at [22]:
+The principles of rectification are reasonably settled and were recently laid down by Lee Seiu Kin J in _Maxz Universal Development Group Pte Ltd v Shen Yixuan and Another Suit_ <span class="citation">[2009] SGHC 164</span> at [22]:

  ...
 The following are the general principles regarding rectification: